emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 The "Description" field does accept text inputs, however.
 This means that you can use the "Choose from List" action to set the names of your Toggl tasks.

+{{<notice note "Should automations run automatically or ask first?">}}

+If you tell your automation to ask before running, you'll get a push notification every time your automation is triggered that you can tap to run it.

+This doesn't actually gunk up the "automatic" feel of the automations that much, and I recommend having certain automations ask before running.

+For podcast apps, I think it makes sense to ask before starting or stopping a Toggl timer since we often open other apps while listening to podcasts.
+But for apps like Duolingo that we can only actively use while they're open, it's probably fine to just let automations run on their own.

+{{</ notice >}}

 ### Example: Universal "Language Dropdown Menu" Shortcut for Toggl-Based Time Tracking Automations

 This is all pretty abstract, so here's an example of how this can work.
 I set up a universal "Language Dropdown Menu" shortcut for my Toggl-based time tracking automations.